vir-voyt/docker-compose-lab/README.md

 - Deploy a web application using Docker Compose
 - Configure communication between containers
-- Configure Nginx as a reverse proxy
 - Connect a containerized application to PostgreSQL running on the Docker host
+- Understand Docker Compose networking
 - Manage service configuration using environment variables
+- Configure persistent Drupal data
 - Use bind mounts for custom configuration
-- Configure persistent application data
+- Configure Nginx as a reverse proxy
-- Understand Docker Compose networking
-- Expose the website through a public IP address
+- Expose the website over HTTP
+- Configure public access where available
 - Configure HTTPS
 - Verify service connectivity
 - Document troubleshooting and configuration decisions